Yellow 6621 metres, CR73.8/136

 Nick Price 2008

 083 653 8012

-Vaal de Grace, closed for most of 2020, is again open for visitor play and has been busy.
+Vaal de Grace, closed for most of 2020, is open for visitor play and has been busy with social and tournament rounds.
 A new double-storey clubhouse has been built overlooking the first tee and practice range.
-There is a small pro shop.
-The course conditioning remains variable, but Vaal de Grace now have a permanent greenkeeper to make improvements.
+There is a well-stocked pro shop.
+The course conditioning is much improved as Vaal de Grace now have a permanent greenkeeper.